ms/buildtogether.tech/src/git-solo.md

 > ### Teach us to care and not to care
 >
-> You can tell Git to <span i="Git!ignoring files">ignore certain kinds of
+> You can tell Git to [% i "Git!ignoring files" %]ignore certain kinds of
-> files</span> by putting their names, or patterns that match multiple names, in a
+> files[% /i %] by putting their names, or patterns that match multiple names, in a
 > file called `.gitignore`.
 For example, the `.gitignore` file for this project
 > includes:
 >